Türkiye seeks to host next COP as co-presidency plans falter

 "INCLUSIVENESS"

-Leaders including French President Emmanuel Macron and British Prime Minister Keir Starmer attended a summit in Brazil on November 6-7 to start COP30, but Erdogan and Albanese were not among them.
+Leaders, including French President Emmanuel Macron and British Prime Minister Keir Starmer, attended a summit in Brazil from Nov 6 to Nov 7 to start COP30, but Erdogan and Albanese were not among them.

 Turkish Vice President Cevdet Yilmaz attended the summit, while Australia was represented by Climate Change and Energy Minister Chris Bowen.